ammarhakim/gkyl/README.md

 ./waf build install
 ~~~~~~~

-The builds are created in a 'build-par' directory.
+The builds are created in a 'build' directory.
 The executable is
-build-par/gkyl.
+build/gkyl.
 It takes a single parameter, the name of the LuaJIT script
 to run.
 Note that, in general, you **can not** run the executable from
 the build directory.
 (The reason for this is that besides the
 executable a bunch of LuaJIT files are also needed to run most